Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-The first empire to unite nearly all India, whose greatest king renounced war and whose last was murdered by his general.
+The first empire to unite nearly all India, whose greatest king Ashoka renounced war after Kalinga and whose last was murdered by his general Pushyamitra Shunga.

 322 BCE died 185 BCE · 137 years